waelchabir/ads-fraud-detection-Kafka-Flink/README.md

 - - - -
  The goal of the project is to:

- * Create a Flink application which will read from Kafka clicks and displays
+ * Create a Flink application which will read from Kafka `clicks` and `displays` queues
  * Detect some suspicious/fraudulent activities
  * Output the suspicious events into a file.